hiaatcnd/FF14_lottery_tool/README.md

 A tool to win the lottery of FF14.

-Run generate.py when you first use this tool to generate data.json, you may have to wait a few minutes, then just run solve.py each time after that.
+Run generate.py by python3 when you first use this tool to generate data.json, you may have to wait a few minutes, then just run solve.py each time after that.